atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 4
-st tonight— — Lady Lumley does this, ’* i st and st Lady Lumley does that” * — God st forgive me!
+st tonight— — Lady Lumley does this, ’* i st and st Lady Lumley does that" * — God st forgive me!
 Mrs. Selby, but I look st upon myself as good as my Lady st Lumley every day I rise, and, per st haps, have as much to spend; and yet, heaven be praised I. I have nei st there
 /
 1